What is app engagement and how to measure it

 AU — daily, weekly, or monthly active users, U — total amount of daily, weekly, or monthly users.

 Let’s get back to our example.
-During the first month 6000 users downloaded the app, and 1200 people used it actively.
+During the first month, 6,000 users downloaded the app, and 1,200 people used it actively.
 We can calculate user engagement like this:

 1200 / 6000 х 100 = 20%

 But which users count as “active”?
-By default an active user is someone who opened the app at least once within the time period of interest.
+By default, an active user is someone who opened the app at least once within the time of interest.
 But there’s a better approach — you can come up with your own activity criteria.
 For example, you can decide that an active user is the one who performed the target action at least once within the chosen period.
 For example, if you analyze a task tracker, adding more tasks will be the target action.
-You can also narrow down the scope of analysis and monitor the use of one particular feature.
+You can also narrow the scope of analysis down and monitor the use of one particular feature.
 For example, if you recently added the repeating tasks feature, active users will be those who use it.
 This is how you estimate if users actually need this function in the app.

 Another way to measure app engagement is LTV.
 Lifetime value is a metric that shows how much money you get from one client during the time you’ve been working with them.
 Unlike the other two methods, LTV shows not only if users like your product but also how good you are at monetizing.
-And commercial success depends on user engagement.
+Commercial success depends on user engagement.
 The simple formula for LTV looks like this:

 LTV = Revenue gained during the chosen time period / Number of users acquired during the chosen time period